-Those fees and places that I have already established as meeting places are on my sale page near the end.
+Those fees and meeting places are linked to the sale page.
 Of course you can come here for free.

-Let me know if you have any more questions and if you are agreeable to my two conditions.
+Let me know if you have any more questions and if you are agreeable to my conditions.
 I keep all our emails, so I will have copies of our correspondence.
-It is not necessary to sign anything to get a kitten from me, other than the USDA form showing that you are the new owner and have read this document.
+It is not necessary to sign anything to get a kitten from me.

-To help make a kitten’s adjustment time be shorter I have a few suggestions for those who have never had a kitten before.
+To help make a kitten’s adjustment time be less stressful I have a few suggestions.

-I would suggest that you keep it in a bathroom or utility room (with the litter box and food/water) for a day or so , or as long as it takes to not be trying to hide every time someone comes in.
-Once the kitten comes to you and wants attention, then you can take it out and put it in a room for the next step of adjustment.
-A bedroom is great but be aware of all the hiding places it will find if it has not become adjusted and feel safe.
+I would suggest that you keep it in a large bathroom or utility room (with the litter box and food/water) for a day or so or as long as it takes to not be trying to hide every time someone comes in.
+Once he/she comes to you and wants attention, then you can take it out and put it in a room for the next step of adjustment.
+A bedroom is great but be aware of all the hiding places it will find if it has not become adjusted and feels safe.

 Go into the temporary kitty room several times a day and pet the kitten.
-Pick him/her up and hold and pet it.
-The more interaction with different people, the faster it will figure out that you are good and wonderful and not something to be afraid of.
+Pick him up and hold and pet it.

 Do not hold it upside down like a baby doll.
 They do not like that until they are fully comfortable with you and they will do it on their own once that time comes.